shinshu-alps/rtl8852cu-20240510/README.md

 * Edup AX5400 EP-AX1671 (single-state, no windows driver onboard)

-Warning: The below adapters are multi-state adapters, meaning that they have an internal Windows driver, and may be problematic on Linux.
+Warning: The below adapters are also compatible but are multi-state adapters, meaning that they have an internal Windows driver, and may be problematic.

 * Edup AX5400 EP-AX1671S
 * Brostrend AX8